BroccoliLabz/broccolilabz/README.md

 ## Installation

-Follow readmw files in repositories.
+Follow readme files in repositories.

 ## Optimized for Firebase deployment